kyren/piccolo/README.md

 compiler limitations that make this currently infeasible or so unergonomic that it is no longer worth it.

-## Thread "fuel" and VM memory tracking
+## Executor "fuel" and VM memory tracking

 The stackless VM style "periodically" returns control to the outer Rust code driving everything, and how often this happens can be controlled using the